mnishiguchi/blog/_posts/2016-05-10-modal-dialog-with-pure-css.md

 ```
 {% endraw %}

+---

 #### JavaScript (optional)
-If I really have to prevent the page from scrolling, I can do it with JavaScript;
+If I really have to prevent the page from scrolling, I could do it with JavaScript;
 however if I do so, maybe I might as well trigger the modal opening/closing by
-toggling the `modal-is-open` class.
+toggling the `modal-is-open` class in the first place.

+Disabling the scroll with JavaScript can be complex because there are several
+possible scenarios where we want to re-configure the ability of scrolling on and off appropriately
+(For example, screen rotation, screen resize and browser refresh).
+Because of that, the code can become buggy or difficult to maintain.

 {% raw %}
 ```js